Updated: Apr 24

 Poverty becomes an essential component of the film, especially in its finale, which I will not detail here.
 The setting suggests that not only the building, but the neighborhood is a breeding ground for violence and danger.
 Tommy’s attempts to make himself look good in the eyes of his buddies is part survival instinct, part self-promotion, but in these surroundings, lies - and even the truth - can get you killed.
 During these final scenes, Tommy’s actions imply that he knows how to navigate the dangers surrounding him, but - like the stories he tells - he finds out that he can easily find himself in a corner with no easy escape.
 Poverty can get you killed.

-Although they no longer appear on the archive, you can Google Eddie Muller’s intro and afterword to The Window.
+You can also check out Eddie Muller’s thoughts on The Window.
 In them, he discusses more about the film and the tragic end of its star Bobby Driscoll.
-The DVD is available from Warner Archive.
-I highly recommend this for your Noirvember viewing.
+The Blu-ray edition is available from Warner Archive.
+I highly recommend this film for Noirvember or anytime.

 Photos: DVD Beaver, IMDb, Diary of a Movie Maniac, Film Fanatic